thifranc/docs.wiki.raw/Hardware-requirements.md

 Most of the work has been done on *gaming computers* with these specifications.
 Prices have been sampled in May 2020 from european Amazon.

 - ~2017 intel i7 with 8 cores and hyper-threading (e.g. intel i7-9700K, $400)
-- 64GB DDR4 (4x16 kit, bulk, $300)
+- 64 GB DDR4 (4x16 kit, bulk, $300)
-- 2 x 2TB SSD PCIe M.2 arranged in software RAID-1 (intel 665p, $280 each)
+- 2 x 2 TB SSD PCIe M.2 arranged in software RAID-1 (intel 665p, $280 each)
-- 3 x 8TB HDD arranged in software RAID-5 (WD red, $220 each)
+- 3 x 8 TB HDD arranged in software RAID-5 (WD red, $220 each)
 - compatible motherboard, case, 800 watt power unit (total $350)
-- gigabit ethernet internet connection
+- gigabit Ethernet internet connection

 Setup cost total: ~$2300

-With some fine tuning, this single node system has served around 120 concurrent users searching through 3TB of source data.
+With some fine-tuning, this single node system has served around 120 concurrent users searching through 3 TB of source data.

 ### Extending the setup